 - You may distribute up to $100,000, which will count toward your required minimum distribution.

 - Distributions must be made directly from the IRA trustee/administrator to the qualifying nonprofit organization.

 - Gifts must be outright; no material benefits can be received in exchange.
 Gifts may not be rolled into an income producing vehicle.

 - Gifts are not included in federal taxable income, thus no charitable deduction is allowed.
 State rules vary and individual information should be sought from a professional.

 - Gifts may only be made from an IRA.
 Gifts from a 401(k), 403(b) ad 457 plans are not permitted.

 NEXT STEPS TO MAKE YOUR GIFT:

 - Contact your IRA administrator for directions on how to initiate the transfer.

-- Contact BPR’s Membership department at 828-210-4800 or email@example.com for any other assistance we may be able to provide in requesting the transfer and completing the gift.
+- Contact BPR’s Membership department at 828-210-4800 or firstname.lastname@example.org for any other assistance in requesting the transfer and completing the gift.

 All information is intended to be illustrative in nature and may not cover all issues pertinent to every individual situation.
 Blue Ridge Public Radio suggests consulting with your financial or legal advisor to determine how this legislation impacts your own personal situation before making any decisions.